kausiksivakumar/safe_reinforcement_learning/ReadMe_for_Project_Submission.md

 - Swati: CAP, CAP_PG, CAP_PG_FAST, Cost model, Running on AWS, Hyperparameter tuning, Installation and building environment
 - Jasleen: Baselines, CAP, CAP_PG, CAP_PG_FAST, Reward model, Running on AWS, Hyperparameter tuning, Installation and building environment

-# Clean Up of Repo needed
-Remove plots and branches that are not needed
-More documenttaion for the branches and how to run them Plus expected results

 # Installations needed for running this repository
 ## Mujoco(This is the trickiest step!)
 1) Create conda virtual encironment with python 3.6 (Use only python 3.6.13, mujoco_py installation fails otherwise)